Prodaturu/Obsidian/3 - Main Notes/C++/Switch Statements in C++.md

 ## Fall-through (common control-flow error)

 - If you **forget `break`**
-	- execution “falls through” into the next case:
+	- execution “falls through” into the next case

+- Sometimes, fall-through could be intentional
+	- but, it is often an *logical bug*

 ```cpp
 int day = 1;